-Brand identity management
+Brand implementation & management

 After much market and consumer research, conversations and strategy iterations with Tele2 and its other business consultants, this entire team defined two pillars: “The Challenger Spirit” would serve as the brand attitude, and “Value Champion” would be the overarching brand position.

 The new brand identity became pivotal for creating a brand experience embracing all Tele2 touch points: digital service and product design, retail design, product and service visualizations, advertising and even the design of an entire sports arena.
-Another important consequence of the “Value Champion” positioning was the shift of focus from price offerings – so typical for telcos – to more customer-benefit driven offerings and communications.
-Kurppa Hosk is therefore continuously helping Tele2 develop and convey such customer benefits.
+Based on the new strategy, Kurppa Hosk also developed a new employer value proposition for Tele2, to clarify the refined brand idea internally and to attract new talent.